-There’s one thing that cryptocurrency proponents and skeptics can agree with: cryptocurrencies are excellent for illegal purposes.
+There’s one thing that cryptocurrency proponents and skeptics can agree on: cryptocurrencies are excellent for illegal purposes.
 And is there a better example than darknet markets—websites where you can buy illegal goods and pay with cryptocurrencies?

 Before cryptocurrencies, such sites would have trouble staying in business because payment processors would shut them down quickly.
 But nobody can block cryptocurrency transactions, and in 2012 the first darknet market “Silk Road” was created using Bitcoin.
 Since then there’s been a bunch of different darknet markets, many with much larger volume than Silk Road.

 I know I wrote in an early chapter that this book would describe legal use cases, but that’s not really true.
 This book tries to describe moral use cases, which aren’t always the same as legal ones.
-As we’ll see in this chapter, darknet markets might not even be moral, so I hope you’ll forgive me.1
+As we’ll see later in this chapter, darknet markets might not even be moral, so I hope you’ll forgive me.

 Legality isn’t morality